rm511130/pcc-service-instances/README.md

 Note that we have 15 Service Instance Names followed in the same order by their respective Service Instance GUIDs.

 The Service Instance named `"PCC_Dev_Test"` for example, is a PCC Service Instance that was not created in the Demo/Demo ORG and SPACE.
+We know this because its name did no show up in the results of Step 2.

 The Service Instance named `"dev-cluster"` (fourth on the list) is the one bound to the `pcc-lookaside-cache` App, so let's use it as the example.
 It's corresponding GUID is `"f0dcd3e4-4645-466e-ac14-89686cb2c905"`